suffolklibraries/lgc/content/collections/events/cinema-club-23-08.md

     content:
       -
         type: text
-        text: 'In this 1991 fantasy adventure a grown-up Peter Pan must rediscover his youthful spirit and return to Neverland to rescue his kidnapped children from his old nemesis, Captain Hook. '
+        text: 'In this 1995 musical classic Jim, a young orphan, and his friends join Kermit and crew and embark on a voyage to find treasure on a remote island, and go to war against ruthless pirates. '
   -
     type: paragraph
     attrs: